-Provide crucial support for Children’s HopeChest during the coronavirus pandemic and receive a tax break.
+Provide crucial support for Children’s HopeChest during the coronavirus pandemic.

 How can I help Children’s HopeChest prevent the spread of COVID-19 and provide relief for impoverished communities?

 Stand with Children’s HopeChest by equipping us to respond quickly and proactively to COVID-19’s impact on the vulnerable communities we partner with.
 By giving a gift where it is needed most, you empower HopeChest to provide support to local needs and our CarePoints overseas that are bracing for potential impact.
 Your generous donation will provide critical resources to help keep children and their families healthy.

 How is Children’s HopeChest helping to prevent the spread of COVID-19 in impoverished communities?

 HopeChest’s number one priority is the health and wellbeing of CarePoint children, in-country staff, parents, guardians, and communities.

 - Implementation of enhanced detailed hygiene procedures and COVID-19 awareness-trainings at CarePoints.

 - Increasing distance between CarePoint staff members in offices where they are still working in-person

 - Proactive operational plans and procedures for the CarePoints, including minimizing gathering sizes, food and soap distribution, and keeping communication open between CarePoint staff and those we serve.

 - Awareness of news of the virus from reputable news sources.
 Country Directors are on “full alert” to news about COVID-19 as it pertains to their country.